flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 The App uses **Firebase Analytics** to understand how features are used and to improve the App.
 Analytics events may include actions such as opening a game mode, starting or completing a quiz, selecting a vibe, claiming a reward, viewing a Premium screen or sharing a result.

-Firebase Analytics may process app interaction data, device or app identifiers, device information and general technical information according to Googleâ€™s terms and privacy practices.
+Firebase Analytics may process app interaction data, device or app identifiers, device information and general technical information according to Google terms and privacy practices.

 We do not intentionally send player names, quiz answers, message content, email addresses or phone numbers to Firebase Analytics.